ArmmanMechanics/terraform-provider-scribble/README.md

   }
 }

-# Reference cosign_attest.example.attested_ref to ensure we wait for all of the
+# Reference scribble_attest.example.attested_ref to ensure we wait for all of the
 # metadata to be published.
 ```